toptensoftware/codeonly/readme.md

 }
 ```

-But, suppose we now wanted a link with this click behaviour but
+But, how do we show an image in a `MyLink` when it only supports
-for an image?
-The class only supports setting a text title.
+setting a text title?

-We can modify the above class to support embedding arbitary
+We can modify the above class to support embedding arbitary content
-embedded content with the built it `EmbedSlot` component:
+with the built in `EmbedSlot` component:

+(either import `EmbedSlot` and use the class directly, or set the type
+to `embed-slot`)

 ```js